awslabs/sagemaker-deep-demand-forecast/README.md

 * Electricity consumption for multiple regions over the next week
 * IoT devices and sensors such as energy consumption

-## Deep Learning for time-series forecasting
+## Deep Learning for Time Series Forecasting

 The status quo approaches for time-series forecasting include: